 On clothing and furniture: Use a dryer sheet to wipe away those embarrassing white lines.
 Also, rubbing denim on deodorant stripes reportedly works wonders.

-STAIN CULPRIT: LIPSTICK & PEN INK
+How to get out: LIPSTICK & PEN INK STAINS

 On clothing: If possible, put a paper towel under the stained area and blot with rubbing alcohol and/or nail polish remover to loosen up the stain.
 Let it sit in the alcohol for at least an hour and then launder normally.